 Preface: I’m not a lawyer.
 If you are one, feel free to explain to me why this makes no sense.

-I think I know how to stop people in power from abusing nondisclosure agreements to cover up predatory behavior, while also protecting the rights of individuals to freely enter into mutual confidentiality agreements.
-Basically, the current NDA structure would remain in place with one tweak: any second NDA for sexual harassment or assault signed by the same individual would trigger a sealed review.
+Given current events, we should be thinking about how to stop people in power from abusing nondisclosure agreements to cover up predatory behavior, while also protecting the rights of individuals to freely enter into mutual confidentiality agreements.
+Lately, I’ve been considering a general idea around this.
+Basically, the current NDA structure could remain in place with one tweak: any second NDA for sexual harassment or assault signed by the same individual would trigger a sealed review.

 The sealed review could operate under the same parameters as existing systems, like for minors.
 If reviewers find there to be a pattern of behavior that is intentionally targeted or predatory, then they could actually reject the NDA outright.
 As a side benefit, this review could also protect innocent people from the remote possibility of serial false accusers (which is extremely rare, but still figures as a concern for some).